marcivanmanalac/marcivanmanalac.github.io/projects/CRB-Detection.md

 <img class="img-thumbnail" src="../img/crb/crb-tree-2.jpg" width="350px" style="float:left; margin-right:20px;">

 <p style="padding:10px; margin:20px 20px 20px 0; text-indent: 20px;"> This project aims to address the time-consuming task of identifying, counting, and logging geo-location of palms affected by the coconut rhinorceros beetles.
 This is done using drone image captures at 250ft above ground level(AGL).
-Once the object-detection model is trained and accurately identifying CRB-infested palms, it can be deployed to receive publicly available drone imagery, identify infested and healthy trees, and scrape GPS metadata from imagery to produce visuals for predicting CRB movement throughout the island.
+Once the object-detection model is trained and accurately identifying CRB-infested palms, it can be deployed to receive publicly available drone imagery, identify infested and healthy trees, and scrape GPS metadata from imagery to produce a map of all affected areas which can be useful for predicting CRB movement throughout the island.
 This model can help redirect man power and resources towards creating solutions for mitigating further infestation.
 </p>
 <br>

 ## Process
 <p style="text-indent: 20px;"> Starting with a dataset of 200 flight images of three flights over highly infested areas on the island.
 The undergraduate students  were tasked with preprocessing the data for the deep learning model.
-Preprocessing entailed utilizing a virtual environment such as Anaconda Navigator and Python for splitting the the image data into 1000x1000 pixel images.
+Preprocessing entailed utilizing a virtual environment such as Anaconda Navigator and a high-level interpreted language such as Python for splitting the the image data into 1000x1000 pixel images.
 Those cropped images totaled to over 7000 new images which were then used the generate labels for the supervised learning set.
 CRBs leave noticeable markings on palms which are visible from 250ft AGL.
 A 45 degree notch on the palm fronds can be found on one or both sides of a palm.
 These markings are labeled as "notch".
 The palm fronds with visible notches were labeled "infested_frond" and trees with "notch" and "infested_frond" labels were subsequently marked as "infested_tree"s.
 Unaffected trees were labeled "healthy_frond" and "healthy_tree" accordingly.
 Once all images are labeled.
 The data is subdivided into 70-30% split between training and validation for creating the convolutional neural network.</p>

 <div class="text-center p-4">
   <img class="img-thumbnail" src="../img/crb/crb-ml-path.png" width="800px">